How To Set Up A QuickBooks Pro Account

 Connect To Your Bank Accounts

 You’re so close to being able to move on from this long post and begin running your business, but there’s one more thing you need to do.
 Last but not least, you’ll want to connect your QuickBooks Pro account and your bank account.
 (You can choose to manually import your banking information instead of opting for live bank feeds, but live bank feeds seriously make life easier).

 To connect to your bank account, go to Banking>Bank Feeds>Set up bank Feed for an Account.

 Step 2: Log In To Your Bank Account

 Next, you’ll be asked to log in to your account using your banking username and password.

 Each bank handles this process a little differently, so follow the directions on your screen for instructions.

 You’re Ready For Business!

 Congratulations!
 You’ve officially set up your QuickBooks Pro account.
-Now that you’ve created your account, learned how to navigate the software, and added all of your company information, you can start using QuickBooks Pro to successfully run your business.
+Now that you’ve created your account, learned how to navigate the software, and added all of your company information, you can start using QuickBooks Pro to run your business successfully.

-If you have any question along the way, don’t forget about the Help tab on your QuickBooks toolbar.
-You can also check the QuickBooks community for extra help or leave us a comment below.
+If you have any questions along the way, don’t forget about the Help tab on your QuickBooks toolbar.
+You can also check the QuickBooks Community for extra help or leave us a comment below.
 We’re always here to help.